Using Segmented Controls

 Tags and Target-Action

 As with any control, you can set a segmented control's target, action, and tag.
 Each segment within the control, however, may have its own tag.
-When any segment in the control is clicked, the action message is sent to the target—unless the segment is disabled or has a menu.
+When any segment in the control is clicked, the action message is sent to the target—unless the segment is disabled or has only a menu.
 You can determine which segment was clicked by finding the tag for the selected segment, as shown in the following example:

 [[segControl cell] setTag:0 forSegment:0];